 Vitamins and Minerals to Boost Your Dental Health

 Taking vitamins and minerals doesn’t have to be hard.
 Remembering to take a pill every morning isn’t always easy, but there are other ways you can get your daily dose of vitamins.
 There are a number of vitamins and minerals in foods that are easy to incorporate into your diet, and are a tasty alternative to vitamin capsules.
 See how to strengthen your teeth using vitamins and minerals.

 Calcium is the most abundant mineral found in the body and over 90% of it is in our teeth and bones.
+If you’re wondering how to strengthen soft teeth, calcium is the place to start.
 Calcium is very beneficial for teeth and bones.
 It helps keep teeth and jaw bones strong and functional, as well as strengthens tooth enamel.

 Foods to eat: Calcium is most abundant in dairy products such as milk, cheese and yogurt.
 It’s also found in leafy greens like broccoli, and is also present in almonds and beans.

 Phosphorus is a natural protectant for teeth and can help rebuild tooth enamel.
 It also supports calcium to help build strong bones and teeth.

 Foods to eat: Phosphorus can be found in protein rich foods like beef, pork, poultry, fish and eggs.
 It’s also in a lot of seafood, such as scallops, sardines, cod, shrimp, tuna and salmon.
 Soybeans, lentils, and pumpkin seeds are also full of phosphorus.

 Vitamin A helps keep mucous membranes healthy.
 Mucous membranes are sheets of tissue that line various cavities in the body, which includes the mouth.
 Another benefit of vitamin A is that it helps prevent dry mouth and it helps your mouth heal more quickly.